 Melbourne, Victoria, Australia born 1947

-Materials & Technique: sculptures, synthetic polymer resin, oil, enamel, perspex, brass
+Materials & Technique: sculptures, oil and enamel varnish on synthetic polymer resin, perspex, composition board

 Text © National Gallery of Australia, Canberra 2010

 From: National Gallery of Australia exhibition SoftSculpture (reference )